CyberShadow/dmdprof/blog.md

 - Resume the compilation;
 - Repeat the steps above until a satisfactory number of samples has been gathered.

+This way, we could get a picture of which parts of our D code take the longest to compile.

 Well, putting theory to practice with
 [a bit of GDB Python scripting](https://github.com/CyberShadow/dmdprof/blob/master/dmdprof.py), [a dash of postprocessing](https://github.com/CyberShadow/dmdprof/blob/master/linkify.d),